rm-hull/luma.lcd/doc/python-usage.rst

-  from luma.core.serial import spi from luma.core.render import canvas from luma.lcd.device import pcd8544
+  from luma.core.serial import spi from luma.core.render import canvas from luma.lcd.device import pcd8544, st7735

   serial = spi(port=0, device=0, bcm_DC=23, bcm_RST=24)
   device = pcd8544(serial)

 The display device should now be configured for use.

-The class exposes a ``display()`` method which takes an image with attributes consistent with the capabilities of the device.
+Both the :py:class:`~luma.lcd.device.pcd8544` and :py:class:`~luma.lcd.device.st7735` classes expose a :py:meth:`~luma.lcd.device.pcd8544.display` method which takes an image with attributes consistent with the capabilities of the device.
 However, for most cases, for drawing text and graphics primitives, the canvas class should be used as follows:

 .. code:: python